osiam/server/README.md

 ### Configuration

-To create the database scheme you have to execute src/mein/ressources/sql/init.sql.
+To create the database scheme you have to execute src/main/ressources/sql/init.sql.

-This SQL-Script will create you all the needed tables as well as create a demo user called Marissa and a password 'koala'.
+This SQL-Script will create all necessary tables as well as a demo user called Marissa with password 'koala'.

-The client credentials are as well hardcoded:
+The client credentials are hardcoded:
  * client_id=tonr
  * client_secret=secret
  * redirect_uri=http://localhost:8080/oauth2-client/accessToken